edw4rdyao/eeg_mi_dl/README.md

 *For deep learning experiments, to easier downloading of datasets and faster data processing, it is recommended to use [Moabb dataset](http://moabb.neurotechx.com/docs/datasets.html#module-moabb.datasets) or [Braindecode dataset](https://braindecode.org/stable/generated/braindecode.datasets.BNCI2014001.html) to do experiments.*

-## EEG data analysis and processing
+## EEG Data Analysis and Processing

 - Data Load and Analysis